Contraction of Locally Differentially Private Mechanisms: Introduction

 In this work, we develop a framework for characterizing tight upper bounds on $D_\kl(P\sK\|Q\sK)$ and $\chi^2(P\sK\|Q\sK)$ for any LDP mechanisms.
-We achieve this goal via two different approaches: (i) indirectly by bounding $\eta_{\kl}(\sK)$ and $\eta_{\chi^2}(\sK)$, and (ii) directly by proving inequalities of the form \eqref{Duchi1_KL} and \eqref{Duchi3_tv} that are considerably tighter for all $\eps\geq 0$.
+We achieve this goal via two different approaches: \textit{(i)} indirectly by bounding $\eta_{\kl}(\sK)$ and $\eta_{\chi^2}(\sK)$, and \textit{(ii)} directly by deriving inequalities of the form \eqref{Duchi1_KL} and \eqref{Duchi3_tv} that are considerably tighter for all $\eps\geq 0$.
 In particular, our main contributions are: \begin{enumerate} \item We obtain a sharp upper bound on $\eta_{\chi^2}(\sK)$ for any $\eps$-LDP mechanism $\sK$ in Theorem~\ref{thm_chiSDPI}, and show that this bound holds for a large family of divergences, including KL-divergence and squared Hellinger distance. \item We derive upper bounds for $D_\kl(P\sK\|Q\sK)$ and $\chi^2(P\sK\|Q\sK)$ in terms of $\tv(P, Q)$ and the privacy parameter $\eps$ in Theorem~\ref{Thm:Chi_TV}.
-While upper bounds in \eqref{Duchi1_KL} and \eqref{Duchi3_tv} scale as $O(e^{2\eps})$ and $O(e^{\eps^2})$, respectively, ours scale as $O(e^\eps)$, thus resulting in significantly tighter results for practical range of $\eps$ (that is $\eps\geq \frac{1}{2}$). \item We use our main results to develop a systemic framework for quantifying the cost of local privacy in several statistical problems under ``sequentially interactive'' LDP constraint.
-Our framework enables us to improve the constants in several existing results as well as to derive some new results.
-In particular, we study the following: \begin{itemize} \item \textbf{Locally private Fisher information:} We show that the Fisher information matrix $I_{Z^n}(\theta)$ of parameter $\theta$ given a privatized sequence $Z^n\coloneqq (Z_1, \dots, Z_n)$ of $X^n\stackrel{\text{iid}}{\sim} P_\theta$ satisfies $I_{Z^n}(\theta)\preccurlyeq n\big[\frac{e^{\eps}-1}{e^{\eps}+1}\big]^2 I_X(\theta)$ (see Lemma~\ref{Lemm_FI_chi}).
+While upper bounds in \eqref{Duchi1_KL} and \eqref{Duchi3_tv} scale as $O(e^{2\eps})$ and $O(e^{\eps^2})$, respectively, ours scales as $O(e^\eps)$, thus significantly improving over those bounds for practical range of $\eps$ (that is $\eps\geq \frac{1}{2}$). \item We use our main results to develop a systemic framework for quantifying the cost of local privacy in several statistical problems under the ``sequentially interactive'' setting.
+Our framework enables us to improve and generalize several existing results, and also produce new results beyond the reach of existing techniques.
+In particular, we study the following problems: \paragraph{\textbf{Locally private Fisher information}} We show that the Fisher information matrix $I_{Z^n}(\theta)$ of parameter $\theta$ given a privatized sequence $Z^n\coloneqq (Z_1, \dots, Z_n)$ of $X^n\stackrel{\text{iid}}{\sim} P_\theta$ satisfies $I_{Z^n}(\theta)\preccurlyeq n\big[\frac{e^{\eps}-1}{e^{\eps}+1}\big]^2 I_X(\theta)$ (Lemma~\ref{Lemm_FI_chi}).
 This result then directly leads to a private version of the van Trees inequality (Corollary~\ref{cor:PrivatevanTrees}) that is a classical approach for lower bounding the minimax quadratic risk.
 In Appendix~\ref{app:vanTrees}, we also provide a private version of the Cram\'er-Rao bound, provided that there exist unbiased private estimators.
+It is worth noting that Barnes et al. \cite{LDP_Fisher} recently investigated locally private Fisher information under certain assumptions regarding the regularity of $P_\theta$.
+More specifically, they derived various upper bounds on $\mathsf{Tr}(I_{Z}(\theta))$ for $\eps\geq 0$, when $\log f_\theta(X)$ is either sub-exponential or sub-Gaussian, or when $\E[(u^{\mathsf{T}}\nabla \log f_\theta(X))^2]$ is bounded for any unit vector $u\in \R^d$, where $f_\theta$ is the density of $P_\theta$ with respect to the Lebesgue measure.
+In contrast, Lemma~\ref{Lemm_FI_chi} establishes a similar upper bound for small $\eps$ (i.e., $\eps\in [0,1]$) but without imposing such regularity conditions.